asmjit/asmjit/README.md

   cb.movdqu(x86::ptr(dst), vec0);         // Store the result to [dst].

   // Remember epilog insertion point.
-  CBNode* epilogInsertionPoint = cb.getCursor();
+  BaseNode* epilogInsertionPoint = cb.cursor();

   // Let's see what we have now. dumpCode(cb, "Raw Function");

   // Now, after we emitted the function body, we can insert the prolog, arguments
   // allocation, and epilog.
-This is not possible with using pure X86Assembler.
+This is not possible with using pure x86::Assembler.
   FuncFrame frame;
   frame.init(func);

   // Make XMM0 and XMM1 dirty; `kGroupVec` describes XMM|YMM|ZMM registers.
-  frame.setDirtyRegs(X86Reg::kGroupVec, IntUtils::mask(0, 1));
+  frame.setDirtyRegs(x86::Reg::kGroupVec, IntUtils::mask(0, 1));

   FuncArgsAssignment args(&func);         // Create arguments assignment context. args.assignAll(dst, src_a, src_b);      // Assign our registers to arguments.